2017 Quarter 4 Release

 The UK real property prices have declined by 0.2% during 2017.
 However, the decline in house prices has not been homogenous across regions.
 Over the last year, Greater London recorded the lowest real house price inflation among regional property markets in the UK (-3.3%), followed by the North (-2.7%), Outer Metropolitan (-1.7%), and Yorkshire and Humberside (-1.1%).
 On the other hand, some of the other UK regions continue to undergo a period of sustained house price growth.
 We remark that the regions that have experienced the highest real property price inflation rates in the course of 2017 are West Midlands (2.3%), South West (1.9%), East Midlands (1.7%), and North West (1.1%).

 Financial Stability.
 With regards to the exuberance indicators, the reported statistics show no signs of exuberance at the national level.
 None of the regional market indicators are close to the explosive threshold either.
 The risk of any of those markets to enter in an exuberance phase is therefore very low at the moment (the estimated probability that any of those markets enter a phase of exuberance is below 10%).

 The Price-to-Income Ratio continues to be high for historical standards, close to its all-time high in 2007.
-Despite the continuing negative growth in London house prices, the ratio has not declined substantially due to the fall in real income.
-This indicator will therefore remain to be a source of concern as pressure on indebted households does not show signs of easing off.
+Despite the decrease in London house prices, the ratio has not declined substantially due to the fall in real income.
+This indicator will therefore continue to be a source of concern as pressure on indebted households does not show signs of easing off.

 For a summary of previous releases please click here.